ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > `set`, `shift`, `trap`, `unset`).
 {: .callout}

-If you expect that some command might fail and it is Ok, handle its failing execution explicitly, e.g. via
+If you expect that some command might fail and it is OK, handle its failing execution explicitly, e.g. via

 ~~~